Lewes Road: Churches

 St Martin's Church is the Church of England parish church serving this part of Brighton.
 It stands on the west side of Lewes Road near the Elm Grove junction.
 It succeeded a smaller building and was built between 1872 and 1875 to the design of George Somers Clarke.
 The church was built on the initiative of Arthur Wagner to commemorate his father, the Vicar of Brighton Henry Michell Wagner, who had died in 1870.

 The present Lewes Road United Reformed Church was registered in September 1996, replacing an older chapel further south on the road.
 This was built as a Congregational church in 1878 in the Italian Gothic style to the design of architect A. Harford.
 The façades of the old chapel and its adjacent Sunday school have been retained, and YMCA-supported flats have been built behind.

-The Brighton meetinghouse of the The Church of Jesus Christ of Latter-day Saints is on the north side of the Vogue Gyratory.
+The Brighton meetinghouse of The Church of Jesus Christ of Latter-day Saints is on the north side of the Vogue Gyratory.
 It was registered for worship in August 1993.

 The former Connaught Institute, which had entrances on Lewes Road and an adjacent side-street, was built in 1879 as an institute for soldiers and manual workers, where religious services were held (it was registered for non-denominational worship in 1890) and educational facilities, medical care and other activities were provided.
 It was also used as an Anglican mission hall and an Evangelical church, but it went out of use in 2003 and was demolished in the following decade.